desec-io/desec-stack/docs/auth/tokens.rst

 This section is for purely informational.
 Token length and encoding may change in the future.

-Any token is generated from 168 bits of randomness at the server and stored in hashed format (PBKDF2-HMAC-SHA256).
-Guessing the token correctly or reversing the hash is hence practically impossible.
+Any token secret is generated from 168 bits of randomness at the server and stored in hashed format (PBKDF2-HMAC-SHA256).
+Guessing the secret correctly or reversing the hash is hence practically impossible.

-The token value is represented by 28 characters using a URL-safe variant of base64 encoding.
+The token's secret value is represented by 28 characters using a URL-safe variant of base64 encoding.
 It comprises only the characters ``A-Z``, ``a-z``, ``0-9``, ``-``, and ``_``.
 (Base64 padding is not needed as the string length is a multiple of 4.)

-Old versions of the API encoded 20-byte tokens in 40 characters with hexadecimal representation.
+Old versions of the API encoded 20-byte token secrets in 40 characters with hexadecimal representation.
 Such tokens are not issued anymore, but remain valid until invalidated by the user.